octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

   Not to be confused with Tezos.sender, which gives the address of the contract or user which directly caused the current transaction.
 - `Tezos.chain_id`: Get the identifier of the chain to distinguish between main and test chains.
-- `Tezos.transaction`: create a transaction, that will be sent at the end of the contract exection.
+- `Tezos.transaction`: create a transaction, that will be sent at the end of the contract execution.
 See more [later](/docs/ligo/write-contracts-ligo#ligo-concepts-used-in-this-part-transactions)

 For more details about the `failwith` instruction, see [https://ligolang.org/docs/reference/current-reference](https://ligolang.org/docs/reference/current-reference)